Sivaraman Cheriyanad: Life

 Sivaraman was born on 13 December 1941 in Cheriyanad near Chengannur in the present-day Alleppey district of Kerala.
 He started his career as an upper primary school teacher.
 He was a teacher in Tamil Nadu, Malabar and Alleppey, and retired from Government Girls Higher Secondary School, Mavelikkara.
 He received the National Teachers Award in 1989.
 The same year, he received the Abu Dhabi Sakthi Award for the year 1988 for his short story collection Peruchazhikalude Maalam.
 He received a scholarship from the Kerala Sahitya Akademi in 1990-91 for the study of the works of the writer Parappurath.
 He received the A. P. Kalakkad Award in 2009.
 He was the president of Sahithya Pravarthaka Co-operative Society for nine years.
 He also served as the vice president of A. R. Raja Raja Varma Memorial Committee, office-bearer of Purogamana Kala Sahitya Sangham, and an executive member of the publication wing of Kerala Sahitya Akademi.
 He died on 12 September 2019 at a private hospital in Kollakadavu near Cheriyanad.
 His wife Sarasamma had predeceased him.

+The Sivaraman Cheriyanad Award, instituted in his memory in 2023, is given annually to the best short story collection in Malayalam.
+The inaugural award was received by T. P. Venugopalan for his work Thunnalkkaran.